k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 - The user can decide whether the masked value is unique per original value (hashed value) or if it can be used for more than one original value.
 For example, a masked SSN must be unique, but a masked Family Name can be the masked value of different original values.

-#### Cache with Expiration date
+#### Cache with Expiration Date

-- Each cached link of hashed value to masked value can have a TTL (Time To Leave).
-This link will expire once the TTL is reached, and the original value will be masked again
+- Each cached link of hashed value to a masked value can have a TTL (Time To Leave).
+This link will expire once the TTL is reached, and the original value will be masked again.

 #### Caching Level Parameters